Configure the Managed Folder Assistant in Exchange 2016

 Time to complete: 1 minute.

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Messaging records management" entry in the Messaging policy and compliance permissions topic.
+To see what permissions you need, see the "Messaging records management" entry in the Messaging policy and compliance permissions in Exchange 2016 topic.

-You can't use the Exchange Administration Center (EAC) to configure the Managed Folder Assistant.
-You must use the Shell
+You can't use the Exchange admin center (EAC) to configure the Managed Folder Assistant.
+You must use the Exchange Management Shell.

 This example configures the Managed Folder Assistant to process all mailboxes within one day.